 Starting life as an industrial port the Waterfront is now Geelong’s most popular tourist attraction with restaurants and cafes, gardens, art, and spectacular views of Corio Bay.

 One of our favourite things to do on a Sunday morning is to take a walk along the Waterfront from Rippleside Park to Eastern Beach.
-You can find many of Geelong’s famous bollards along here, a fun tip is to look for the hidden rabbits lurking around the bollards feet.
+You can find many of Geelong’s famous bollards along here.

 2. Eastern Beach